Yasasvani/Data-Science-Assignments/Assignment_9/README.md

 ## Conclusion

-The project concludes with key findings and insights derived from the analysis.
+The Project concludes with key findings and insights derived from the analysis.
 It summarizes the performance of clustering on both datasets and highlights the trade-offs between dimensionality reduction and clustering accuracy.

 ## Dependencies